How to Save in iMovie (Simple Steps Export your Video In iMovie)

-Now before we jump into exporting a video in iMovie, I assume you've already imported video clips and done some editing.
-Be sure to check out my post on importing clips to iMovie if you're not sure how to get started with editing videos in iMovie!
+Now before we jump into how to save in iMovie, I assume you’ve already imported video clips and done some editing.
+Be sure to check out my post on importing clips to iMovie if you’re not sure how to get started with editing videos in iMovie!

-So exporting in iMovie is pretty simple but I want to talk about some of the settings and stuff.
+What you think of as saving a video is commonly referred to as exporting a video.
+Exporting in iMovie is pretty simple but I want to talk about some of the settings and stuff.

 In the upper right-hand corner of the program is the share button, and when you hit that, iMovie gives you a bunch of places to “share” to.
 We don’t want ANY of those platforms, only the “File” option.
 So we are basically just saving our editing video as a file right on our hard drive where we can share it on Facebook or YouTube or something later.